fiskaltrust/release-notes/portal/portal-sprint-82.md

 ![receipt-view-raw-data](images/sprint-82/receipt-view-raw-data.png)

 ## Next steps
-In the next sprints we will continue to improve the usability and the user experience in the portal to make sure that it is easy to use.
+In the next sprints we will continue to improve the usability and the user experience in the fiskaltrust.Portal to make sure that it is easy to use.
 Additionally, we will continue adding new features that help our customers meeting the challenges that they are facing in the German market including things like revision safe storage for customers that don't use the middleware, the final release of the auto-invitation process and also TAR based functionalities.

 ## Feedback
 We would love to hear what you think about these features.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).